samjwu/CMakeGuide/Stage2/README.md

 code Makefile
 ```

-2. Fill out the `Makefile` code file with variables, targets, dependencies, and rules.
+2. Fill out the `Makefile` file with variables, targets, dependencies, and rules.

 Refer to the comments in the [`Makefile`](./Makefile) to understand what it is doing.